UCB-stat-159-s23/project-Group11/README.md

 For more information on the additional variables, please refer to the [Data Dictionary](https://collegescorecard.ed.gov/data/).
 Make sure to download the `Most Recent Institution-Level Data` data dictionary and you can find all the descriptions of the variables in the `Institution_Data_Dictionary` tab.

+## License
+The project is released under the BSD 3-clause License.